Connect with us

 It will likely be months before the review is completed and its findings are made publicly available.
 The Department completed a similar review of United HealthCare on Nov.
 10, 2017, and the final report wasn’t sent to the insurer until nearly four months later.

-UMMC spokesperson Marc Rolph declined to comment on the market conduct examination or confirm whether or not the hospital had renewed its contract with Chancellor Consulting Group, a California-based group that UMMC has been paying $50,000 per month since mid-September for with its negotiation efforts.
+UMMC spokesperson Marc Rolph declined to comment on the market conduct examination or confirm whether or not the hospital had renewed its contract with Chancellor Consulting Group, a California-based group that UMMC has been paying $50,000 per month since mid-September for help with its negotiation efforts.
 That contract expired Friday.

 This article first appeared on Mississippi Today and is republished here under a Creative Commons license.